tranngocminhhieu/refresh-metabase-session/README.md

 - Step 2: Prepare `metabase_url.txt` and `rentry.txt`.
 - Step 3: Run the `refresh_metabase_session` script to refresh the Metabase session.
 Set a crontab to run the script automatically.

-*Note: The `create_google_profile` is not working for personal Gmail, but working with a Google Workspace account.*
+*Note: The `create_google_profile` is not working for personal Gmail, but working with a Google Workspace account.
+You will probably need to replace your "Login with Google" button xpath into the `refresh_metabase_session` script.*

 ## Example files
 `rentry.txt`: URL id and Edit code.